 The clerks are encouraged to ask questions to ensure accuracy.
 They’ll ask the stringers whether there are problems in their county, question votes and precincts if results look suspect, and make sure that those working around them ask questions, too.
 Quality control software checks often interrupt the vote entry with popups, requiring confirmation of numbers if they look inconsistent or are statistically unlikely.
 Researchers and analysts assess the results as they come in and look for unusual results.

-Q. How does AP make sure the count is accurate?
+Q: How does AP make sure the count is accurate?

 A: As votes are entered into the AP system, they must pass through computer programs that set off alerts in cases of discrepancies or apparent inconsistencies with previous voting history or other data.
 If a clerk enters numbers that show a significant disparity from expected patterns, for example, a popup box appears on his or her screen that summons a supervisor to intervene.
-In addition, experienced quality control coordinators and analysts examine results for anomalies.

-Q. What about technical problems?
+Q: What about technical problems?

-A. What’s called “failover testing” is a regular part of AP’s pre-election routine.
+A: What’s called “failover testing” is a regular part of AP’s pre-election routine.
 If one or more of AP’s state computers go down, the system automatically fails over to a backup system.
 If one of AP’s technical centers loses power, the system seamlessly swings over to an alternate site.